snowdj/eeemployment/README.md

 There are various categories like sex, age nationality, etc for the different breakdowns. for all the industry/occupation sic codes, they only appear when row/participant is employed in that sic

-INDC07M: industry sic codes (4 digit) to flag the recipient is employed in that industry
+INDC07M: industry sic codes (4 digit) to flag the recipient has main employment in that industry
-INDC07S: industry sic codes (4 digit) to flag the recipient is employed in that industry
+INDC07S: industry sic codes (4 digit) to flag the recipient has second employment in that industry
 SOC10M: occupation code main job
 SOC10S: occupation code second job
 INECAC05: main job - 1 for employee, 2 for self employed